A perturbation and generic smoothness of the Vafa-Witten moduli spaces on closed symplectic four-manifolds: Perturbations

 A general reference for $Spin^{c}$-structures and the Dirac operators is \cite{LM}.

 \paragraph{Spinor bundles.}

-Any almost complex manifold $X$ has the canonical $Spin^c$-structure associated with the almost complex structure, whose spinor bundle is $\oplus_{i} \Omega^{0,i} (X)$.

-Any spinor bundle $S$ splits as into the direct sum of vector bundles $S^{+}$ and $S^{-}$, where $S^{+}, S^{-}$ are the eigenspaces of the Clifford element of $\pm 1$ eigenvalues respectively.
-For X being an oriented smooth four-manifold with $Spin^c$-structure, we have the following isomorphism induced from the Clifford multiplication.
+A spinor bundle $S$ splits into the direct sum of vector bundles $S^{+}$ and $S^{-}$, where $S^{+}, S^{-}$ are the eigenspaces of the Clifford element of $\pm 1$ eigenvalues respectively.
+If $X$ is an oriented smooth four-manifold with $Spin^c$-structure, we have the following isomorphism induced from the Clifford multiplication:

 See \cite{Mo} (or \cite[A.3]{F}) for a proof.
-In our setting, the almost complex case, this isomorphism can be stated as
+If $X$ is an almost complex four-manifold, this isomorphism can be written as

 \paragraph{The Dirac operator on symplectic manifolds.}